 What is Hair Toner?

 Hair toner is a semi-permanent or demi-permanent hair dye that emphasizes or minimizes certain tones in colour-treated or bleached hair, depending on the product you use.

 Unlike standard hair dye, toner doesn’t contain enough ammonia to penetrate into the strands of hair.
-It remains on the surface of each strand and washes away over time that ranges from days to weeks.
+It remains on the surface of each strand and washes away over time, ranging from days to weeks.

 Hair toner adjusts the colour of your hair but won’t change the colour completely.
 You can’t use toner to go from brunette to blonde or vice versa.
-However, you can get rid of the bright orange or brassy red to give your hair a better look.
+However, you can use toner to get rid of the bright orange or brassy red to give your hair a better look.

 Did your dye job leave your hair with a brassy sheen?
+Is your exxy salon colour starting to fade when you’re not yet ready to splash out on another appointment?
 Toner can take care of that for you.
 The right hair toning product can make your colour softer and more natural.

 A good colour makes it hard to tell whether hair has been dyed or not.
 If hair toner wasn’t used, however, you can almost always spot it.

 If you’ve ever seen someone walking down the street and knew she was a bottle blonde because of the eye-popping unnatural look of her hair, that gal needed some hair toner (and maybe a better stylist).
 If your friend got a dye job that turned her brown hair into something more auburn, but it’s so brassy you have to squint to look directly at her, your girl needs some toner.

 Using toner on dark brown hair, especially toner shampoo you might use at home, will make less of a visual difference than toner for brown hair that has highlights and more colour variance.
 It can still improve the colour and offer a depth and richness to dark brown hair that colouring alone often doesn’t manage.

 Do You Need to Use a Toner for Brown Hair?